hazelcast/hazelcast-code-samples/enterprise/kerberos-login-module/README.md

 >Note the SID (e.g. "S-1-5-21-1680733150-2422849858-4203206891-1129") of the group, you will need it to configure the server.
 Note that you can always get the SID with the [Get-AdGroup](https://docs.microsoft.com/en-us/powershell/module/addsadministration/get-adgroup) command.

-Add the user to the group, to authorize the user to access the cluster, with the [Add-AdGroupMember](https://docs.microsoft.com/en-us/powershell/module/addsadministration/add-adgroupmember) command:
+Add the user to the relevant groups, to authorize the user to access the cluster, with the [Add-AdGroupMember](https://docs.microsoft.com/en-us/powershell/module/addsadministration/add-adgroupmember) command:

 ```
 PS> add-adGroupMember -identity hzcluster1234users -members hzclient -passThru